Last Updated: August 27, 2024

 Parental Overprotectiveness

-Overprotective parents may prevent their children from developing independence and trusting others outside the family.
-As adults, these individuals might feel uncomfortable stepping out of their comfort zones or meeting new people.
-Learning to identify and meet their own needs can help them find the freedom to live their lives fully.
+Overprotective parents may prevent children from gaining independence and trusting individuals outside of their family.
+As adults, they might feel uncomfortable leaving their comfort zones or associating with new people.
+Getting to know and satisfying their own needs can make them realize the freedom to enjoy life to the fullest.

 Parental Overindulgence